 How to Detect It: If you suspect that faulty wires are causing packet loss, physically check your cables thoroughly and ensure there is no visible exterior damage.
 Also, check the network connection points to confirm they are secure and completely in place.

 3. Faulty or Insufficient Hardware

-Duplex mismatches are a frequent cause of packet loss.
-In an internet connection, duplex communication allows for the connected devices to send and receive data.
+In an Internet connection, duplex communication allows for the connected devices to send and receive data.
 When two connected devices are operating in different duplex modes, the link isn’t as efficient.

-When a device is half-duplex, it means that signals travel both ways, but they can only travel in one direction at a time.
+When a device is half-duplex, signals travel both ways, but can only travel in one direction at a time.
 When one device is experiencing full-duplex functionality and the other is experiencing half efficiency, packet loss occurs.

 4. Software Issues

 Business communication software is an integral part of transferring data, but when it is not working correctly, it can also cause packet loss.

 When software hesitates because of a programming error, unexpected behavior can occur on your network.
 This is often because of software bugs or a failure to update the software when prompted.

 How to Detect It: If your connection seems slow, check to see if specific software or an application is using a lot of bandwidth even when not in use.
 A computer’s Task Manager/Activity Monitor tool shows how apps are currently communicating with the network and app communication history from the last 30 days.
 This makes it easy to compare the usage with the latency that you are experiencing.